Meaningful Metrics: what collectibles and video games taught me about property analysis

 Graduated bonuses.
 Civilization VI used 3 tiers: major (+2), standard (+1), minor (+0.5).
 The DEV Score's synergy system uses the same 3-tier structure: Major (+20%), Standard (+15%), Minor (+10%).
 Most properties fall on a spectrum, not into a binary.

 Asymmetric adjacency.
 In Civilization VI, different districts benefit from different terrain.
 No single "best position" exists.
 The DEV Score reflects this: different categories have different rules.
-Some are eligible for the chain/independent split.
+Some are eligible for the chain/commercial split.
 Others are exempt.
 Different neighborhoods score well through different pathways.

 Absence is information.
 In Civilization, leaving a tile empty has consequences.
 The missing penalty operationalizes this: the absence of an entire category from a ring is a measurable deficit.